ShivinDass/commentary2ratings/README.md

-# football_commentary2data
+# commentary2ratings
-Using football commentaries to predict player ratings in match.
+Using football commentaries to predict player ratings in a match.

 ## Requirements